-- (c) prefer a charge against a person alleging a contravention of the code of conduct; and - (d) refer the matter to the Committee for hearing and determination.

-(2) The charge is to contain or be accompanied by sufficient particulars to inform the Committee and the person of the alleged contravention of the code of conduct.
+- (c) prefer a charge against a person alleging a contravention of the code of conduct; and - (d) refer the matter to the committee for hearing and determination. - (1A) If the council prefers a charge against a suspended nurse under section 67(5),7 it must immediately refer the matter to the committee for hearing and determination. - (2) The charge is to contain or be accompanied by sufficient particulars to inform the committee and the person of the alleged contravention of the code of conduct.

+6 Division 5 (Health assessments)

+7 Section 67 (Immediate suspension of registration or enrolment by council)